 Why is the Heroku-16 end-of-life occurring?

 In accordance with Heroku's stack update policy, support for Heroku stacks is synchronized with the release lifecycle of the Ubuntu Long Term Support release on which they are based.
-For Ubuntu 16.04 LTS, for which Canonical's standard five-year support (including availability of bug and security fixes) ends on April 30th, 2021.
+Heroku-16 is based upon Ubuntu 16.04 LTS, for which Canonical's standard five-year support (including availability of bug and security fixes) ends on April 30th, 2021.

 What is the Heroku-16 end-of-life timetable?

 - Dec 11, 2020: Heroku-16 stack was deprecated.

 - May 1, 2021: Heroku-16 stack reaches end-of-life.
 The first build of each Heroku-16 app per day will fail with a deprecation notice; following builds will proceed normally.
 Existing Heroku-16 apps will continue to run and build, but no longer receive security updates, will receive only limited technical support, and be run at your own risk.

 - June 1, 2021: No further builds (code deployments) will be allowed for Heroku-16 apps, including those used by Review Apps and Heroku CI.
 All other non-build functionality will continue to work, and the apps will continue to run.